Tiramisioux/cinemate/README.md

 ## CineMate CLI

-This table includes all the available commands (method calls) + arguments for the CineMate CLI.
+When manually running Cinemate from the CLI you can type simple commands.
+The table below includes all the available commands (method calls) + arguments for the CineMate CLI.
 GPIO column shows default settings of `cinemate/src/settings.json` and can be fully customized by the user.

-Commands are also possible to send to the Pi via USB serial.
+Cinemate also listens for commands sent to the Pi via USB serial.

 | CineMate CLI | Camera function           | arguments                     | GPIO button         | GPIO rotary encoder       |
 | ------------------------------- | ------------------------- | ----------------------------- | ------------------- | ------------------------- |